Mysorean rockets: Technology and deployment

-By the order of Tipu Sultan, his general Mir Zain-ul-'Abidin Shushtari compiled a military manual called Fathul Mujahidin in which 200 rocket men were assigned to each Mysorean cushoon (brigade).
+By the order of King Tipu Sultan, his general Mir Zain-ul-'Abidin Shushtari compiled a military manual called Fathul Mujahidin in which 200 rocket men were assigned to each Mysorean cushoon (brigade).
 Mysore had 16 to 24 cushoons of infantry.
 The rocket men were trained to launch their rockets at an angle calculated from the diameter of the cylinder and the distance to the target.
 In addition, wheeled rocket launchers were used in war that were capable of launching five to ten rockets almost simultaneously.

 Rockets could be of various sizes but usually consisted of a tube of soft hammered iron about 8 in long and 1.5 to 3 in in diameter, closed at one end and strapped to a shaft of bamboo about 4 ft long.
 The iron tube acted as a combustion chamber and contained well-packed black powder propellant.
 A rocket carrying about 1 lb of powder could travel almost 1,000 yd.
 In contrast, rockets in Europe could not take large chamber pressures, not being iron cased, and were consequently not capable of reaching such distances.

-The entire road alongside Jumma Masjid near City Market and Taramandalpet, Bangalore was the hub of Tipu's rocket project where he had set up a laboratory.
+The entire road alongside Jumma Masjid near City Market and Taramandalpet, Bangalore was the hub of King Tipu's rocket project where he had set up a laboratory.